Stanley84680/Game2/README.md

-# Game stan #
+# Radius Raid #

 Radius Raid is a space themed shoot 'em up where you must blast away unrelenting enemies before they destroy you.
 The game features 13 enemy types, 5 powerups, parallax backgrounds, retro sound effects, and locally stored stats.

-This is an an entry for [js13kGames](http://js13kgames.com) 2023.
+This is an an entry for [js13kGames](http://js13kgames.com) 2013.
 The theme this year was bad luck, but I didn't work it into my game at all.
 There are certainly luck and chance factors that affect the gameplay, but those weren't built in for the competition.
 Check out [Radius Raid](http://js13kgames.com/entries/radius-raid) and all of the other entries at [js13kGames](http://js13kgames.com/entries)!

 **Final Size:** 13,278 bytes